 What can I do?

-We also invite you to submit written suggestions, comments and concerns online at Gateway_Fee_increase@nps.gov or the following address.
+We also invite you to e-mail us to submit written suggestions, comments and concerns online or write us at the following address:

 Office of the Superintendent

 Gateway will accept comments from Wednesday, November 19, 2014 through Tuesday, January 20, 2015.
 We will consider all opinions before making a final decision.